jayashree-learnings/devops/proj02-git-jenkinsBuild-ansible-deployToTomcat/README.md

 error , while trying to copy the private key into another server.reload sshd after this.
 ##### ![01b](https://github.com/jayashree-learnings/devops/blob/main/00_includes/02-jenkinsAnsibleTomcat/01b_EnablePasswdAuthentication.PNG)

-4)In tomcat server also,create ansadmin user amd modify his credentials in the same manner.
+4)In tomcat server also,create ansadmin user and modify that user's credentials in the same manner.
 Both the servers now have this common user.

 4)In the ansible-server,login as the ansadmin.generate the key by using the command ssh-keygen and copy it to the tomcatserver.It will prompt for the ansadmin password.The user  "ansadmin" could login into the tomcat server now.